 No special requirements.

-Judge Collier prefers to rule on a motion in limine prior to trial but sometimes context is necessary to determine the issues.
-This often does not occur until an issue arises in context at trial.
+Judge Collier prefers to rule on motions in limine prior to trial, but sometimes the context provided by the trial is necessary to determine the issues.

 The Court submits written verdict forms to jurors.